cb125/Dynamics/bibliography.md

 Chierchia, Gennaro.
 2020.
 Origins of Weak Crossover: when Dynamic Semantics meets Event Semantics. *Natural Language Semantics* 28: 23–76.
 [Haven't seen it yet--could be interesting!]

+Cohn-Gordon, Reuben, Noah Goodman, and Christopher Potts.
+2018.
+An Incremental Iterated Response Model of Pragmatics.
+Manuscript.
+An RSA model of incremental interpretation that can handle data that is "out of reach" of global models.

 Cresswell, Max.
 2002.
 Static semantics for dynamic discourse. *Linguistics and Philosophy* 25.
 545--571. https://doi.org/10.1023/A:1020834910542
 Data motivating dynamic semantics "simply shows that truth-conditional